 Silence - fresh air - no stress

 Within the last couple of years, tourists from all over the world come here to stress off by staying in Arctic Ice hotels and get a nature experience for life.
-Through the many exciting activities like hiking, dog sledging, snowmobiling or skiing, you can explore the pureness, silence, the seasonally special lights and not to forget fascinating local culture, where people know how to live in harmony with nature.
+Through the many exciting activities like hiking, dog sledging, snowmobiling or skiing, you can explore the pureness, silence, the Northern lights and not to forget fascinating local culture, where people know how to live in harmony with nature.

 Arctic holiday destinations